Part 8 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 5. Get the right add-ons

-As we mentioned in a previous article, there are many add-ons that you can download to add functionality to your game.
-You can download and install add-ons through the Overwolf app.
-You can read more about setting up addons in my article on How to Install WoW Addons.
+As I mentioned in a previous article, there are many addons that you can download to add functionality to your game.
+You can download and install add-ons through the CurseForge app.
+For a full walkthrough of installing addons check out this guide: How to Install WoW Addons.

 6. Learn from your mistakes and don’t be afraid to ask for help